 Hunt On Reservation

-Like all our hunting, duck blind usage is controlled by our reservation system.
-Reservations can be made in advance as 30 days prior to any day.
-Or, a minute ahead of time online 24/7.
+Like all of our hunting, duck blind usage is controlled by our telephone or online reservation system.
+Reservations can be made in advance the earliest up to 30 days prior to your hunting day.
+Or, a minute ahead of time the day of you hunt online 24/7.

 Ease Of Access

-Some blinds are easy to access.
-Others difficult.
-Four-wheelers allowed to haul hunters, their gear to/from duck blinds on all wetlands.
-But just like scouting, we recommend to become familiar about recent local water conditions during daylight hours for safety purposes.
+Some blinds are easy to access while others are difficult.
+Four-wheelers are allowed to haul hunters, their gear to/from duck blinds on all wetlands.
+But just like scouting, we recommend to become familiar with the terrain and water conditions during daylight hours for safety purposes.

-Same blind with water that was trapped by closing a drain pipe gate.
-Without a pump station, natural vegetation is a secure food source since millet or smartweed can survive as long as stalk heads remains above water.
-Milo, corn or beans will not grow or mature once they are under any depths of water.
-Duck hunters share an advantage of hunting a variety of blinds in Missouri’s North to Middle Zones, where wetlands food sources with water levels are rotated on a yearly basis.
+The same blind after a good days hunt with 30 plus year members Bob and Dan.
+Duck hunters share an advantage being able to hunt a variety of duck blinds in Missouri’s North and Middle Zones, where wetlands food sources with water levels are rotated on a yearly basis.
 Even during drought years, we have always had enough water to accommodate all of our waterfowl hunters.

 Some duck hunt for fun, others duck hunt to kill ducks.
 Our duck blinds are available to meet needs of both.
 During peak migration you can be assured you will see ducks working areas around our duck blinds, but bringing them into shooting range is up to every hunter’s ability.

 An inside view inside our duck blinds.
-Nothing fancy, but they keep you dry and warm, you’re concealed from ducks sitting on a seat clear of water.
-Many hunters claim they don’t like to hunt out of blinds because they want to pick their own spot to set up.
+Nothing fancy, but they keep you dry and warm, you’re concealed from ducks sitting on a seat out of the water.
+Some hunters say they don’t like to hunt out of blinds because they prefer to pick their own spot to set up.
 When temperatures drop below freezing with wind, 99% of our duck hunters head to our permanent blinds.

-A two man limit of wood duck and teal.
+A two man limit of wood duck, teal, gadwall and wigeon.
 Early season action can be furious in both Missouri’s North and Middle Zones.
-Common species are teal, gadwall, widgeon, woodies, mallard.